motoharu-gosuto/psvcd/README.md

 # Building custom prototype board.

-Heart of all system is a custom board that allows to interaction between PC and PS Vita game cart.
+Heart of all system is a custom board that allows interaction between PC and PS Vita game cart.
 Consider looking at schematic pics/pic7.png for further details.
 Custom board consists of multiple sections that are described below.

 ## Voltage regulator section.

 When powered from USB we have 5 volts.
-Any SD cards or MMC cards work from 3.3 volts or even lower 1.8 volts.
+Any SD cards or MMC cards work from 3.3 volts or even lower 1.8 volts (when supported).
 Using 5 volts will damage the card.
 Voltage regulation section is located in top left corner of schematic file.